 Seed collection

 Mericarps of Conopodium majus were collected in the summer of 2016 from nine naturally occurring populations sampled across the western European latitudinal range of the species (Table 1).
 Since the seed cannot be separated from the fruit in this species, the dispersal unit will be hereafter referred to as the “seed”.
 A population was sampled only if it consisted of at least 200 individual plants.
 Seeds were sampled from 50 plants within the population to secure a representative sample of the genetic variability of the population.
 At least 4000 seeds were collected from each population.
 All seeds were collected between July and August 2016 and the experiments started within three weeks of seed collection.
-Seeds were kept at below full hydration under ambient condition on a laboratory bench until the beginning of the tests.
+Seeds were kept at below full hydration, dry exposed to the surrounding atmosphere, under ambient condition on a laboratory bench until the beginning of the tests.

 Initial measurements